Bunkai9448/NHL-07_public/README.md

 EA Sports NHL 07 PSP - A quest for an update

-This repo is basically intended to centralize all the info to make an up to date mod for the NHL-07 PSP game.
+This repo is basically intended to centralize all the info to make up to date mods for the NHL-07 PSP game.

 Origins of this projects:
 https://forums.operationsports.com/forums/ea-sports-nhl/932763-ea-sports-nhl-07-psp-quest-update.html